mintlayer/mintlayer-core/p2p/README.md

 #### Peer-to-peer connections

 Once a Mintlayer node has started and established a connection with a bootnode, it has received a list of other active nodes that are present in the network.
-It then tries to connect to each of these until either the list is exhausted (TODO: is that english?) or it has established enough outbound connections which is configurable and by default is set to 32 (TBD).
+It then tries to connect to each of these until either the list is exhausted or it has established enough outbound connections which is configurable and by default is set to 32.

 Each time peer connects to another peer, they exchange their peer info in `Pex` and `PexAck` messages, following the idea of [BitTorrent's peer exchange (PEX) protocol](https://en.wikipedia.org/wiki/Peer_exchange).
 This reduces the load on bootnodes as they are only used to learn the initial set of peers and all further peer exchanging happens directly between the peers.